marcoswastaken/about-me/README.md

+For a brief overview of my education and employment history, see my [resume](https://github.com/marcoswastaken/my-skills/blob/main/Marcos_Ortiz_Resume_2023.pdf)

 # About Me

 I am a researcher, scientist, mathematician, teacher, and student.
 I love to explore technical questions and puzzles, and learn about new technology and tools that can be applied to solving problems.